 - A. Misdemeanors.
-To ensure the observance of the ordinances of the Town, the Commissioners shall have the power to provide that violation thereof shall be a misdemeanor, and shall have the power to affix hereto penalties of a fine not exceeding one thousand dollars (\$1,000.) or imprisonment not exceeding six (6) months, or both such fine and imprisonment.
-[Amended 6-5-12 by Charter Amendment Res.
-No 12-01]. - B. Municipal infractions.
+To ensure the observance of the ordinances of the Town, the Mayor and Commissioners shall have the power to provide that violation thereof shall be a misdemeanor, and shall have the power to affix hereto penalties of a fine not exceeding one thousand dollars (\$1,000.) or imprisonment not exceeding six (6) months, or both such fine and imprisonment. - B. Municipal infractions.